2kunal6/MLadapters/docs/API.md

 ML algorithm wrappers is a Python wrapper for algorithms defined in Scikit and Pytorch.
 The wrapper code is auto generated based on classes defined in ontology.

-The adapters are written for Classification, Clustering, Regression and Matrices from the various models in scikit-learn.
+The adapters are written for Classification, Clustering, Regression and Metrics from the various models in scikit-learn.

 The following sections give all the information about the various algorithm implemented in the project.